pbv-public/fastify-firestore-service/README.md

 - SDK Generation
   - Swagger UI
   - OpenAPI SDK
-  - AWS SDK & CLI compatible

 # Getting Started
-With Todea App library, you can define database schemas, create several APIs, and have a procedurally generated SDK ready for client and frontend consumption within hours.
+The Todea App library provides a way to define APIs, including managing Firestore interactions.

 ## Creating A Database Table
 You can create a database table with a few lines of code: